-First, all Commissioners were interviewed one on one by the planning committee members.
+In early 2020, all Commissioners were interviewed one on one by the planning committee members.
 After all Commissioners had had a chance to provide their input and ideas, the planning committee reached out to representatives of partner organizations, in the County government, at non-profit community based organizations, as well as representatives in city government, such as police departments.
-For a list of all interviewees, see Appendix A.
+For a list of all interviewees from early 2020, see Appendix A.